graves-a/graves-a.github.io/index.md

 <h1 align="center">
   About Me
 </h1>
+Hello, I’m Alan Graves.
-For most of my career, I have been an electronics technician.
-It wasn't until I started working with the development team where I gain exposure to software developers and decided I wanted to make a change.
-I enrolled at Southern New Hampshire University to pursue a Bachelor's of Computer Science to become a software engineer.
-Most of the program focused on Java and Python with a little bit of C/C++ here and there but I've grown to favor C++.
-I am finishing up my final term and this ePortfolio was developed during my capstone class as my final project.
+I started my journey to become a Software Engineer at the end of 2018.
+For most of my career, I’ve been an electronics technician/engineering technician where I built, tested, and troubleshooted electronic devices in aviation, oil and gas, and most recently, consumer electronics.
+It wasn’t until I joined the Engineering department and saw the products being developed that inspired me to go to school to become a Software Engineer.
+Throughout the computer science program at SNHU, I mainly used Java and Python with a little C/C++ here and there.
+After starting my internship with the high-level team at Garmin, I really grew to love C++.
+I am now in my final term for my Bachelor’s of Computer Science with a concentration in Software Engineering.

+## Java
+I am confident in my skills with Java as that is the programming language I’ve spent the most time with throughout the computer science program.
+I’ve made several programs in the various courses as well as some outside of school.
+This was the language of choice when doing coding problems on CodeForces to work on my problem-solving skills.
+I also have some experience with android development where I made a tile game

+## Python
+Python is the second language I have the most experience with as many classes I took at SNHU used Python.
+I’ve written several programs both for school and outside of school as well as a program I used while I was an engineering technician to help with radiated emissions testing during data transfer to and from the device under test.

+## C++
+I don’t have as much experience with C++ as I do with Java and Python, but it is becoming my language of choice here recently.
+I only had a few classes that were in C++ such as the data structures and algorithms class and OpenGL, but I really started enjoying it during my internship.
+I have around three months of experience, not including schoolwork, developing in C++ where I worked on elements of the GUI for consumer products as well as speech recognition.

 You can use the [editor on GitHub](https://github.com/graves-a/graves-a.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.